TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 #### _`toggleHandler`_

-This module unpicks the [WebPack context module](https://webpack.js.org/guides/dependency-management/#context-module-api) produced by enacting the configured `variantGlob` and converts it into a form suitable for the configured `togglePoint`.
+This module unpicks the [WebPack context module](https://webpack.js.org/guides/dependency-management/#context-module-api) produced by enacting the configured `variantGlobs` and converts it into a form suitable for the configured `togglePoint`.

-If not supplied, a default handler (`@asos/web-toggle-point-webpack/pathSegmentToggleHandler`) is used, compatible with the default `variantGlob`, that converts the matched paths into a tree data structure held in a `Map`, with each path segment as a node in the tree, and the variant modules as the leaf nodes.
+If not supplied, a default handler (`@asos/web-toggle-point-webpack/pathSegmentToggleHandler`) is used, compatible with the default `variantGlobs`, that converts the matched paths into a tree data structure held in a `Map`, with each path segment as a node in the tree, and the variant modules as the leaf nodes.

 #### _`joinPointResolver`_

-This marries with the `variantGlob`, in that it "undoes" the variation in file path made to the base/default module.
+This marries with the `variantGlobs`, in that it "undoes" the variation in file path made to the base/default module.

 For every variant path found, the plugin executes this method to locate the related base/default path.